July 2012 Newsletter

 Are You Ready To Change Your Story?

 Hello!
-Thank you for being an integral part of Verbal Abuse Journals.
+Thank you for being integral to Verbal Abuse Journals.
 Your thoughts and concerns are at the top of my mind every morning when I wake up.
 I read all of your comments and emails.
 Some add to my dreams for my future and others remind me of where I’ve been.
 But no matter what stage of recovery you are enjoying now, I know you will take another greater stride tomorrow.
 There is no turning back once you know there is a better way.

 I want to rush out and resolve all our issues stemming from abuse, but I can’t.
 You’ve learned (or are learning) that the only white knight on the way to rescue you is yourself.
 Every day I feel the knight getting more powerful, helping to rewrite our stories.
 We can and will create a healthy and loving life for ourselves!